superkabuki/SRTKabuki/README.md

 # Install
 ##### Install libsrt
 * __Requires clang or gcc, cmake, git,gmake or make, and openssl__
-* The first time you use SRTfu libsrt will be built and installed automatically into the SRTfu site-packages directory.
+* __The first time you use SRTfu libsrt will be built and installed automatically into the SRTfu site-packages directory__.
    * the libsrt in the SRTfu directory will only be used by SRTfu.
+   * Eliminates versioning issues and having to set LD_LIBRARY_PATH.
+   * __Tested and Working on OpenBSD and Debian Sid__.
+Should work on most UNIX / Linux.

 ### Install SRTfu
 ```sh